NVIDIA/modulus/docs/api/modulus.models.rst

 Modulus contains its own Model class for constructing neural networks.
 This model class is built on top of PyTorch's ``nn.Module`` and can be used interchangeably within the PyTorch ecosystem.
 Using Modulus models allows you to leverage various features of Modulus aimed at improving performance and ease of use.
-These feature include, but are not limited to, model zoo, automatic mixed-precision, CUDA Graphs, and easy checkpointing.
+These features include, but are not limited to, model zoo, automatic mixed-precision, CUDA Graphs, and easy checkpointing.
 We discuss each of these features in the following sections.